15 Jaw-Dropping Natural Landmarks in Western Australia

 Last Updated:

 Western Australia is home to some of Australia’s most stunning natural landmarks.
-This unique range of natural attractions across the state draws thousands of visitors each year, and astound those who visit.
+This unique range of natural attractions across the state draws thousands of visitors each year and astounds those who visit.

-From pink salt lakes, alien rock formations to natural swimming holes; Western Australia really does have it all.
-Read on for a local’s guide to the most remarkable natural landmarks in Western Australia.
+From pink salt lakes, alien rock formations, to natural swimming holes – Western Australia really does have it all!
+Read on for my local’s guide to the most remarkable natural landmarks in Western Australia, and use this list to plan your next road trip around these must-see spots.

 The Pinnacles, Cervantes